 Boarders at Ripon Grammar School enjoy free time in the evening and at weekends when they can join in a host of activities at school and beyond.
 The opportunity to take up a new challenge and develop skills to a high level is a major attraction for many students.
-It can also be a good way to make new and lasting friendships through common interests and begin a lifelong hobby.
+It can also be a good way to make new and lasting friendships.

 After the school day has finished, pupils can take part in swimming (one night a week boarders have exclusive use of the school’s on-site pool), table tennis, badminton, crafts, football and yoga.

-At weekends there are opportunities for visits to the theatre, cinema, local fireworks displays, bowling, Christmas shopping trips and a whole host of local attractions.
+At weekends there are opportunities for trips to the theatre, cinema, local fireworks displays, bowling, Christmas shopping and a whole host of local attractions.

-In addition, all boarders have access to the school’s wide range of extra-curricular activities including music, drama and many sporting activities such as rugby, hockey, netball and swimming and, in summer, tennis, athletics, cricket and rounders.
-Pupils represent the school in local, regional and national competitions and many of our pupils have been selected to represent their sport at county level.
+In addition, all boarders have access to the school’s wide range of extra-curricular activities including music, drama and many sporting activities such as rugby, hockey, netball and, in summer, tennis, athletics, cricket and rounders.
+Students represent the school in local, regional and national competitions and many have been selected to represent their sport at county level.

 Within its 23 acres, the school has very attractive and extensive playing fields, including a full size rugby pitch, cricket square, astroturf pitch and four tennis courts.
-As well as its own swimming pool, the school also has a new, six badminton court-size sports hall complete with a climbing wall and fitness suite.
+As well as its own swimming pool, the school has a new, six badminton court-size sports hall complete with a climbing wall and fitness suite.

 The music department runs regular practices and supports a wide range of music groups catering for many styles and abilities: